blinkbitcoin/blink/docs/bmad/tech-spec-program-invitation-system.md

 - **Automatic Flow 2 triggering** when KYC completes
 - **Manual retry capabilities** for failed notifications

+### Repository Strategy

-This is a brownfield extension to the existing admin-panel, adding Prisma/PostgreSQL database infrastructure and a background polling job.
+This is implemented as a **standalone private repository** (`invitation-dashboard`), not an extension to the existing admin-panel.
+This decision was made because:

+- **Public/Private boundary**: blink repo is public; blink-card is private
+- **e2e testing**: Private repo can access blink-card Docker image for comprehensive testing
+- **CEO-only scope**: Single-user tool with minimal features; no need to share codebase with general admin-panel

+The invitation-dashboard replicates admin-panel's authentication patterns while containing only invitation-specific functionality.

 ---